XRPLF/xrpl-dev-portal/content/references/protocol-reference/data-types/nftoken.md

 ## NFTokenID

-NFTokenID, optional, string, Hash256
+`NFTokenID`, optional, string, Hash256

 This composite field uniquely identifies a token, and consists of the following sections.

-1. 16 bits that identify flags or settings specific to the NFT
+1. 16 bits that identify flags or settings specific to the NFToken
-2. 16 bits that encode the transfer fee associated with this token, if any
+2. 16 bits that encode the transfer fee associated with this NFToken, if any
 3. A 160-bit account identifier of the issuer
 4. A 32-bit issuer-specified [NFTokenTaxon](https://www.merriam-webster.com/dictionary/taxon)
 5. An (automatically generated) monotonically increasing 32-bit sequence number.